AramisDad/code-review-1/README.md

 ## Description

 _This webpage describes my education, work experience, hobbies.
 There are links to some of the projects I have worked on during my first 4 days at Epicodus' Portland campus.
 The purpose is to show where I have spent my time doing during my adult life, and what I plan to do in the future.
-This webpage should be used to track my coding projects and assess my coding skills._
+This webpage should be used to track my coding projects and assess my coding skills.
+This webpage may also be viewed at https://aramisdad.github.io/code-review-1/ _

 ## Setup/Installation Requirements